MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Owner: **Joni Sherman**

-	- Members: You will not add members at this time, so select **Next**. <br/>

-	**Note:** You can add members to a group at the time you create the group (as you did with the Inside Sales group), as well as after you create a group.
+	- Members: You will not add members at this time.  **Note:** You can add members to a group at the time you create the group (as you did with the Inside Sales group), as well as after you create a group.
 For the purpose of this Accounting group, you will add members after you've created the group.
 This way you can see the two methods of adding group members.
-So for now, select **Next** to skip through this step and not add members at this time.
+So for now, select **Next** to skip through this step and not add members at this time. <br/>

+	- Group email address: **accounting**

-16. After creating the Accounting group, you will be returned to the **Active teams & groups** window.
+16. After creating the Accounting group, you will be returned to the **Active teams and groups** window.
 It may take a few minutes for the Accounting group to appear, so you may need to select the **Refresh** option on the menu bar once or twice.
 Note that there are four tabs on this page, one for each group type (Microsoft 365, Distribution list, Mail-enabled security, and Security).
 The **Microsoft 365** tab is displayed by default, which is the group type assigned to the Accounting group.
 So the Accounting group should be displayed in this tab.

 17. Once the **Accounting** group appears under the **Microsoft 365** tab, select the **Accounting** name.
 You will now add members to this group.

 18. In the **Accounting** pane that appears, the **General** tab is displayed by default.
-Select the **Members** tab.
+Select the **Membership** tab.

-19. In the **Members** tab, three sub-tabs (Owners, Members, and Site visitors) are displayed in the left-hand column.
+19. In the **Membership** tab, four sub-tabs (Owners, Members, Site visitors, and About membership and permissions) are displayed in the left-hand column.
 The **Owners** sub-tab is displayed by default.
 In the **Owners** sub-tab, Joni Sherman should appear as the only group owner.
-Select the **Members** sub-tab.

-20. In the **Members** sub-tab, select the **Add members** button.
+20. Select the **Members** sub-tab.
+In the **Members** sub-tab, select the **Add members** button.

-21. In the **Add members to Accounting** pane, select in the **Search by name or email address** field.
+21. In the **Add group members to Accounting** pane, select in the **Search by name or email address** field.
 This displays the list of active users. <br/>

 	In the list of users, select **Alex Wilber**.
 Note that you have to select back into the field to display the list of users.
 Select **Joni Sherman**, select back in the field, and then select **Lynne Robbins**.
-Once all three users are selected, select the **ADD(3)** button at the bottom of the pane.
+Once all three users are selected, select the **Add (3)** button at the bottom of the pane.

-22. Once the three new members have been saved in the group, select the **X** in the upper right-hand corner of the **Accounting** pane to close it.
+22. Once the three new members have been added to the group, select the **X** in the upper right-hand corner of the **Accounting** pane to close it.

-23. Repeat steps 3-14 to add a new group with the following information: <br/>
+23. After adding members to the Accounting group, you will be returned to the **Active teams and groups** window.
+Select the **Security** tab to display the list of Security groups.
+Repeat steps 3-14 to add a new group with the following information: <br/>

 	- Group type: **Security**